French cooking is full-flavored and varied thanks to the fresh ingredients and the country’s cultural diversity.

-Generally, French citizens eat quite early.
-Restaurants open at midday until 3 pm for lunch and they have dinner from 7:30 pm - 11 pm.
+Generally, the French eat quite early.
+Most restaurants in Paris open from midday until 3 pm for lunch and then from 7:30 pm - 11 pm for dinner.

-Tourists will find restaurants and places to eat in all of Paris’ neighborhoods.
-However, if you’re looking to discover the best areas to enjoy good French cuisine, these are the most popular:
+Tourists will find restaurants and places to eat in all of Paris’ neighbourhoods.
+However, if you’re looking to discover the best areas to enjoy good French cuisine, these are the most popular places to eat out:

 The Latin Quarter